maplibre/maplibre-native/README.md

 # MapLibre GL Native

-MapLibre GL Native is a free and open-source library for publishing maps on your apps and desktop applications on various platforms.
+MapLibre GL Native is a free and open-source library for publishing maps in your apps and desktop applications on various platforms.
 Fast displaying of maps is possible thanks to GPU-accelerated vector tile rendering.

-It originated as a fork of Mapbox GL Native, before their switch to a non-OSS license in December 2020.
+This project originated as a fork of Mapbox GL Native, before their switch to a non-OSS license in December 2020.
 For more information, see: [`FORK.md`](./FORK.md).

 **Call for Bounties💰** If you have ideas for new features in MapLibre, you can now nominate them for the MapLibre Bounty Program at https://maplibre.org/news/2022-10-16-call-for-bounties/